Oxford House

 Equal Expense Shared (EES) is generally between 80 and 160 dollars a week and includes utilities.
 A certain number of AA meetings a week may be mandatory.
 Weekly business meetings are mandatory to discuss any issues that the house may be facing.
 It is at these meetings that checks are written for bills and residents are made aware of where they stand financially.

 The first Oxford House was opened in Silver Spring, Maryland in 1975 by Paul Molloy.
 Molloy had been a Senate committee staff member between 1967 and 1972.
 He sought treatment for his alcoholism in a halfway house in 1975.
 Later that year, the halfway house would close due to financial difficulty, and Molloy and the other residents took over the lease.
 They chose the name Oxford House in recognition of Oxford Group, a religious organization that influenced the founders of AA.

-In 1988, the Anti-Drug Abuse Act recognized the effectiveness of the Oxford House model in fostering recovery, introducing provisions that enabled the expansion of Oxford Houses through a revolving loan fund, thus facilitating the establishment of new recovery residences across the United States.